Partners for Review -

 Data Partnerships Initiative

 Together with the Danish Institute for Human Rights and the International Civil Society Centre, Partners for Review launched the Data Partnerships Initiative in 2020.
-The goal is to build national data partnerships to strengthen SDG monitoring and review through the use of alternative data, especially citizen-generated data and human rights data, to fill some of the existing data gaps.
-The initiative began with a series of multi-stakeholder peer exchanges between the six participating countries (Canada, Costa Rica, Ghana, Nepal, Palestinian Territories, Philippines).
-Building on the insights gained and the connections built during these exchanges, the Initiative is now providing targeted support to implement sustained data partnerships.
+The goal was to build national data partnerships to strengthen SDG monitoring and review through the use of alternative data, especially citizen-generated data and human rights data, to fill some of the existing data gaps.
+The initiative began with a series of multi-stakeholder peer exchanges between the six participating countries (Canada, Costa Rica, Ghana, Nepal, Palestinian Territories, Philippines), which lasted until March 2021.
+The results have been documented in this lessons learned report.
+Now, building on the insights gained and the connections built during these exchanges, the Initiative is providing targeted support to implement sustained data partnerships in some of the countries.

 VLR Knowledge Hub